Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Atomic excitations in Minkowski-light cone regions

 From the above expression, we can obtain the transition probability for all photon modes by integrating over the field wave vectors.
 In this regard, we follow the prescription provided in Appendix \ref{Appn:TP-mode-indp}.
-In particular, the field-independent transition probability corresponding to the above expression is obtained as
+In particular, the field-independent transition probability corresponding to the above expression is obtained as $\mathcal{P} ^{ex}(\omega) = \int_{0}^{\infty}\mathbb{P}^{ex}_{\nu} (\omega)\,d\nu\,,$ where we have